-Indonesia may not be the first place that many people would think to go but it is a truly hidden gem in the Southeast Asia even though it is a giant in size, having more than 17,000 islands with 240 million people!
+Indonesia may not be the first place many people would think to go, but it is a truly hidden gem in Southeast Asia, even though it is a giant in size, having more than 17,000 islands with 240 million people!

-You will find that a lot of tourists love coming to Indonesia because of how beautiful and diverse this country is.
-Known to many as Wonderful Indonesia, it brings you the second largest tropical forests, many pristine beaches with great dive sites and surfing waves, amazing hikes to active volcanoes and wildlife.
+You will find that many tourists love coming to Indonesia because of how beautiful and diverse this country is.
+Known to many as Wonderful Indonesia, it brings you the second-largest tropical forests, many pristine beaches with excellent dive sites and surfing waves, and amazing hikes to active volcanoes and wildlife.

-Being a large country in size with such diverse culture and covering many time-zones, one can find from mysterious Balinese spiritual to the fascinating Komodo Dragon.
-Indonesia is still very much off the radar of travel map with its infrastructures still lacking and development very much challenged.
-Backpackers can enjoy the thrill of exploring the unbeaten tracks while luxury seekers may find that they do indeed have many choices as well.
+Being a large country in size with such diverse cultures and covering many time-zones, one can find from mysterious Balinese spiritual to the fascinating Komodo Dragon.
+Indonesia is still very much off the radar of the travel map, except for Bali, with its infrastructures still lacking and development very much challenged.
+Backpackers can enjoy the thrill of exploring the unbeaten tracks, while luxury seekers may find that they do indeed have many choices as well.

 Natural Tourist Attractions

 Indonesia has most of nature’s best, from pristine beaches and deep sea to tropical forests and mountains.
 Be wowed by idyllic beaches like the famous Bali, the emerging Lombok, the luxurious Nusa Dua, or the quiet Gili Islands.
 You may also find hiking here amazing as you can hike up the many active volcanoes, such as Mount Bromo and Ijen Crater in East Java, Mount Rinjani in Lombok, and Mount Batur in Bali.